Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Stability under measure perturbations

 The set $P_+$ denotes the subset of $P$ that are non-negative measures:

 We compare two elements, $\alpha,\beta\in P_+$, using a variant of the total variation distance:

 where $|\gamma|$ denotes the $\ell_1$ norm of the vector of weights of $\gamma \in P$:

 If $\alpha$ and $\beta$ are both probability measures, then $d_{\mathrm{TV}}$ in \eqref{eq:dTV} reduces to the standard definition of total variation distance on discrete probability measures, which is $\frac{1}{2}$ times the $\ell_1$ norm difference between their mass functions.
+Over all probability measures having a fixed and finite maximum support size, $d_{\mathrm{TV}}$ is an equivalent distance to the Hellinger and Kullback-Leibler distance, and also to any translation-invariant distance induced by an $\ell^p$ norm over vectors.